petkovs/buttery-service/README.md

 ## API Documentation

 API's are documented online.
 With the service running in standalone mode, go to: http://localhost:8080/swagger-ui.html .
 Remember to change the port number in the URL if running on a port other than the default (8080).

-Running in Minikube, use `kubectl service standing-orders-service` to open in a browser and append `/swagger-ui.html` to the path.

 ## Maintenance